Nampallyrohith/therapy_appointment_web/README.md

 You can visit the `user portal webpage` from the `about section` of this repo.

-Check the `about section` of therapist portal repo given above to visit the `therapist portal webpage`
+Check the `about section` of the therapist portal repo given above to visit the `therapist portal webpage`

 ## Project Overview
 ### Description: